-Fig.4: Effect of probiotic supplementation on average composition of colostrum analysis of Osmanabadi does during periparturient period.
+Fig.4: Effect of probiotic supplementation on the average composition of colostrum analysis of Osmanabadi does during the periparturient period.

-The average composition of colostrum in Osmanabadi does as influenced by probiotic supplementation is presented in Table 4 and illustrated in Figure 4.
+The average composition of colostrum in Osmanabadi does as influenced by probiotic supplementation, as presented in Table 4 and illustrated in Figure 4.
 The fat, protein, lactose, solids-not-fat (SNF), and total solids (TSS) content of colostrum differed significantly (P<0.05) among the treatment groups.
-The highest values for fat (7.89%), protein (6.84%), lactose (2.81%), SNF (11.74%), and TSS (19.63%) were recorded in the probiotic supplemented group (T3), followed by the probiotic-treated group (T2), while the control group (T1) showed the lowest values (7.75%, 6.60%, 2.75%, 11.57%, and 19.32%, respectively).
-Conversely, the moisture percentage was significantly (P<0.05) lower in T3 (80.37%) and T2 (80.39%) compared to the control group T1 (80.68%).
-This indicates that probiotic supplementation, especially with 10 gm/day, improved the concentration of major solids in colostrum while reducing moisture content, suggesting better colostrum quality and nutrient density.
+The highest values for fat, protein, lactose, SNF, and TSS were recorded in the probiotic-supplemented group (T3), followed by the probiotic-treated group (T2), while the control group (T1) showed the lowest values.
+Conversely, the moisture percentage was significantly (P<0.05) lower in T3 and T2 compared to the control group T1.
+This indicates that probiotic supplementation, especially with 10 g/day, improved the concentration of major solids in colostrum while reducing moisture content, suggesting better colostrum quality and nutrient density.

 The effect of probiotic supplementation on the average milk composition of Osmanabadi does during the periparturient period is presented in Table 5 and depicted in Figure 5.
 A significant (P<0.05) improvement in milk constituents such as fat, protein, lactose, SNF, and total solids was observed in probiotic-supplemented groups compared to the control.
-The probiotic supplemented group (T3) showed the highest values for fat (4.22%), protein (4.12%), lactose (4.30%), SNF (8.41%), and TSS (12.63%), followed by the probiotic group (T2) with respective values of 4.20%, 4.10%, 4.28%, 8.40%, and 12.60%.
-The lowest composition values were observed in the control group (T1) with 4.11%, 4.05%, 4.26%, 8.10%, and 12.21%, respectively.
-Moisture content followed a reverse trend, being significantly (P<0.05) lower in T3 (87.37%) and T2 (87.40%) than in the control (87.79%).
+The probiotic-supplemented group (T3) showed the highest values for fat, protein, lactose, SNF, and TSS, followed by the probiotic group (T2).
+The lowest composition values were observed in the control group (T1).
+Moisture content followed a reverse trend, being significantly (P<0.05) lower in T3 and T2 than in the control.
 The results clearly indicate that probiotic supplementation improved the nutritional quality of milk by enhancing its solid content and reducing moisture proportion.
-These results indicate that probiotics enhance nutrient quality of milk, corroborating Keskin et al. (2007) and Mahmoud et al. (2012).
+These results indicate that probiotics enhance the nutrient quality of milk, corroborating Keskin et al. (2007) and Mahmoud et al. (2012).

-Table 5: Effect of probiotic supplementation on average composition of milk analysis of Osmanabadi does during periparturient period.
+Table 5: Effect of probiotic supplementation on the average composition of milk analysis of Osmanabadi does during the periparturient period.